dome9/cloud-bots/README.md

 1. Navigate to the **Policies** page in the Compliance & Governance menu.
 2. Click **ADD POLICY** (on the right).
 3. Select the account from the list, then click **NEXT**.
-For 'single' mode, this will be the one account in which the bots are deployed.
+For ‘single’ mode, this will be the one account in which the bots are deployed.
-    For 'multi' mode, select the accounts (they must be configured with cross-account roles).
+    For ‘multi’ mode, select the accounts (they must be configured with cross-account roles).
 4. Select the ruleset from the list, then click **NEXT**.
 5. Click **ADD NOTIFICATION**.